NickShpilevsky/Leaflet-Map-API-Redux/README.md

 # Leaflet-Map-API-Redux

-A test project.
-Made it using React, Redux, Webpack, LESS, [Leaflet Map API](https://leafletjs.com/) and Sign in with Facebook.
+This project is made using React, Redux, Webpack, LESS, [Leaflet Map API](https://leafletjs.com/) and Sign in with Facebook.

 # Usage
 1. npm i